Here you will know the Difference Between WordPress.com and WordPress.org

 When you hear that ‘WordPress can be used to build all kinds of websites,’ it is the WordPress.org there are talking about.

-Thousands of premium and free plugins has been developed under this platform – to ease the web development.
+Thousands of premium and free plugins have been developed under this platform – to ease web development.
 Over 50% of self websites in the world, today make use of WordPress.org.

 Pros of WordPress.org

 - It gives the ability to upload themes from a third-party, and even further customize the theme.

 - Plugins and widgets can also be uploaded and activated at any point, without restriction.